greggman/webgl-memory/README.md

    WebGL-memory does not report this difference because it's up to the implementation what really happens behind the scenes.
-   In general though, `texStorage2D/3D` has a much higher probablility of using less memory overall.
+   In general though, `texStorage2D/3D` has a much higher probability of using less memory overall.

    The tradeoff for using `texStorage` is that the texture's size is immutable.